 Lately, investors have discussed some strategic moves Waste Management could make to bolster its growth.
 On one hand, some believe that the company could be a target for a massive acquisition in light of its reliable cash flow and industry-leading position.
 On the other hand, some have argued that Waste Management and Republic Services should spin their land and property assets into tax-favored real-estate investment trusts to bolster income and take advantage of higher multiples for REITs.

 For Waste Management to improve, it needs to get its earnings growth back in line with its share price.
 Its high yield makes the stock attractive, but Waste Management won't move closer to perfection until its business regains some of its past momentum.

 No stock is a sure thing, but some stocks are a lot closer to perfect than others.
 By looking for the perfect stock, you'll go a long way toward improving your investing prowess and learning how to separate out the best investments from the rest.

-At the time this article was published Fool contributor Dan Caplinger doesn't own shares of the companies mentioned in this article.
-Motley Fool newsletter services have recommended buying shares of Waste Management, Stericycle, Republic Services, and Veolia Environnement, as well as writing a covered strangle position in Waste Management.
+Fool contributor Dan Caplinger has no position in any stocks mentioned.
+The Motley Fool recommends Clean Energy Fuels, Republic Services, and Waste Management.
+The Motley Fool owns shares of Waste Management.
+Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Fool has a disclosure policy.
+The Motley Fool has a disclosure policy.